 Stop this, and you can free yourself.
 That was in the past.
 That was then.
 It is no longer a part of your NOW.

-While I watch this, I’m worried about people who go to therapists for long periods of time, who continually have you go back to the past.
+I’m worried about people who go to therapists for long periods of time, who continually have you go back to the past and relive your memories.
 If you strengthen these brain connections, the memories become stronger and more intense.
 You can’t rid yourself of them.

-For this reason, you won’t talk for a long time about the past with a MIR-Method coach, but rather get to the core of the problem by using muscle tests and erasing old emotions with you.
+For this reason, a MIR-Method coach won’t talk for long about your past, but rather gets to the core of the problem by using muscle tests and erasing old emotions with you.
 Usually the coach doesn’t even try to find out what your whole story was.
 That’s a waste of your time and not a good use of your brain.
 You can read more on my thoughts about this in article 141, “Disagree with Your Thoughts!”.

 Become more resistant to stress

 If you do the MIR-Method, it’s possible that you become calmer and more “mature”.
 With “mature”, I mean that you become more flexible in dealing with setbacks.
 You can cope better with them.
 Your mind calms down more easily.
-“What actually happened?
+“What actually DID happen?
 How bad is it, really?”
 You can put things into perspective more easily, shrug your shoulders and not become entrapped in what happened.
-You shake the stress right off yourself more easily this way.
+You shake the stress right off yourself!

 And how about you?
 Do you recognize this?
 Are you less dramatic about things that happen and better able to see what really happened?
 Do you recover more quickly when something bad happens, or from stress?
 I’d love to hear about it!
 Please write about it below.
 Thank you!